alexandrepasc/cypress-e2e-starter/README.md

 And it is basically it, the requirements are installed and every thing is in place to start creating and executing the tests.

 ### Store Credentials
-It is not a good practice to store credentials to the test environment in the code, since this way they are store in every computer that can clone the project in plaine text.
+It is not a good practice to store credentials to the test environment in the code, since this way they are store in every computer that can clone the project in plain text.
 A better approach to this that can leverage functionalities from the CI/CD tools is to use environment variables, not the environment variables stored in `Cypress` config file but the `OS` ones.
 They can be stored in the CI/CD tool and even can be stored as not readable by the users.

 `Cypress` can read automatically the `OS` environment variables if we create the variables starting with `CYPRESS_` or `cypress_`, and we can retrieve the values the same way as if we created them in the configuration file.